Welcome to Beddgelert

-The name, meaning 'Gelert's Grave', is said to refer to a shaggy dog tale concerning 13th-century Llywelyn the Great, Prince of Gwynedd.
-Believing that his dog Gelert had savaged his baby son, Llywelyn slaughtered the dog, only to discover that Gelert had fought off the wolf that had attacked the baby.
-More likely, the name Beddgelert is derived from a 5th-century Irish preacher, Celert, who is believed to have founded a church here.
-Regardless, the 'grave' of Gelert the dog is a popular attraction, reached by a pretty riverside trail.
-It's believed to have been constructed by an unscrupulous 18th-century hotelier in an attempt to boost business.
+Beddgelert, meaning 'Gelert's Grave', is said to refer to the dog of 13th-century Llywelyn the Great, Prince of Gwynedd.
+Thinking Gelert had savaged his baby son, Llywelyn slaughtered him, only to discover Gelert had fought off a wolf attacking his owner's baby.
+More likely, the name Beddgelert comes from a 5th-century Irish preacher, Celert, who is believed to have founded a church here.
+Regardless, Gelert's 'grave' (possibly constructed by an unscrupulous 18th-century hotelier to boost business) is a popular attraction, reached by a pretty riverside trail.